 The kind of book that you want to both savour and speed through, The Monk Who Sold His Ferrari tells the story of high-flying lawyer, Julian Mantle, who, after suffering from a heart attack in the middle of court, goes on a spiritual quest through the Himalayas and returns to impart his new-found wisdom on colleague and friend John, the narrator of the book.

 An inspiring tale that provides a step-by-step approach to living with greater courage, balance, abundance and joy, readers are made privy to the changes Julian made to his life, and the way in which they aided his quest for eternally happiness.
 Dotted with wonderful, age-old fables, practical advice and moving tales from Julian’s first hand experience, The Monk Who Sold His Ferrari is an astounding, profound and powerful read that’s as beautiful as it is inspirational.

 Prior to today I had a list of eight books that I classed as my favourite; since reading this, there are nine.

 Buy The Monk Who Sold His Ferrari on Amazon.

-About The Monk Who Sold His Ferrari
+The Monk Who Sold His Ferrari Book Summary

 This inspiring tale provides a step-by-step approach to living with greater courage, balance, abundance, and joy.
 A wonderfully crafted fable, The Monk Who Sold His Ferrari tells the extraordinary story of Julian Mantle, a lawyer forced to confront the spiritual crisis of his out-of-balance life.
 On a life-changing odyssey to an ancient culture, he discovers powerful, wise, and practical lessons that teach us to: